Projected exponential methods for stiff dynamical low-rank approximation problems: Notations and preliminaries

-The choice of operators $a_{ij}(h \cL), b_i(h \cL)$, and coefficients $c_i$, plays a crucial role in the behavior of the resulting method.
-In the following, we discuss high-order conditions leading to robust-to-stiffness methods.
-As introduced in \cite{hochbruck2005explicit}, the first condition comes naturally by imposing the scheme to preserve the equilibria $X^{\star}$ of the autonomous problem $\dt{X}(t) = \mathcal L X(t) + \cG(X(t))$.
+A Runge-Kutta method is called explicit when $a_{ij} = 0$ for all $j>i-1$.
+In the following, we discuss explicit order conditions leading to robust-to-stiffness methods.
+As introduced in \cite{hochbruck2005explicit}, the first condition comes naturally by imposing the scheme to preserve the equilibria $X^{\star}$ of the autonomous problem $\dt{X}(t)~=~\mathcal L X(t)~+~\cG(X(t))$.
 Assuming the scheme starts in an equilibrium, we must have $X^{\star} = X_{n} = X_{ni}$ for all $n > 0$ and $i \leq s$.
-Writing down the equations, we get the equilibria conditions
+Writing down the equations, we get the equilibrium conditions

-Stiff order conditions were derived first in \cite{luan2013exponential} and then simplified in \cite{luan2014stiff}.
-In these papers, the analysis requires that the expressions $\varphi_k(h \mathcal L)$ are bounded, which we have shown in Lemma~\ref{lemma: phi functions are bounded}.
-The analysis leads to the following lemma for the local error. \begin{lemma}[Local error of exponential Runge--Kutta methods] Assume that $\mathcal G$ is sufficiently many times Fréchet differentiable in a strip along the exact solution.
-Let $\phi^h_{\cF} (X_n)$ be the exact flow of the problem, started at the initial value $X_n$.
-Define the local error (at iteration $n+1$) of the exponential Runge--Kutta methods~\eqref{eq:exponential_runge_kutta} as the difference $E_{n+1} = \phi^h_{\mathcal F}(X_n) - X_{n+1}$.
-Define the functions